PedroMM03/semantic-segmentation-adaptive-manipulation/README.md

 You can find the <container_id> using docker ps.
 Now the ROS 2 workspace exists on the host filesystem.
 You can edit it using Visual Studio Code or any other editor.

+#### 3️⃣ Future runs (using shared workspace from the host)

+In subsequent executions, it's best to mount the host copy of ros2_ws into the container using a volume.
+This ensures all changes persist and are accessible both inside and outside the container:

 ```bash
 sudo docker run --rm -it --gpus all --ipc=host --network host --runtime=nvidia \